desultory/ugrd/readme.md

 #### ugrd.crypto.gpg

 This module is required to perform GPG decryption within the initramfs.
 It depends on the `ugrd.base.console` module for agetty, which is required for input.
+Additionally, it depends on the `ugrd.crypt.cryptsetup` module, so both do not need to be defind.

 No configuration options are provided by this module, but it does set the `primary_console` to `tty0` and creates the console entry for it.
 This configuration can be overriden in the specified user config if an actual serial interface is used, this is demonstrated in `config_raid_crypt_serial.toml`